OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Media/README.md

       // The number of days to store images in the image cache "MaxCacheDays": 365,

+      // The maximum number of entries to store in the image cache.
+Cache Eviction is disabled by default, when MaxCacheEntries is 0
+      "MaxCacheEntries": 0,

+      // The Media Cache Path, App_Data/Sites/tenant_name/MediaCache by default "MediaCachePath": "MediaCache",

       // The maximum size of an uploaded file in bytes.
       // NB: You might still need to configure the limit in IIS (https://docs.microsoft.com/en-us/iis/configuration/system.webserver/security/requestfiltering/requestlimits/)
       "MaxFileSize": 30000000,